-Nevertheless, in the particular case of the next period, the one subsequent to the trip, in Figure 5, some taxa showed higher stability than other more dominant taxa, forming a kind of rank stability islands for medium–ranked taxa, since they show a moderately stable index (RSI roughly over 70%).
-In particular, this is the case for the genera Actinomyces, Leuconostoc, Lachnobacterium, Eggerthella, Clostridium and Collinsella.
-For those genera, both the overall rank and the RSI were clearly lower during the trip (RSI under 70%).
-Actinomyces and Lachnobacterium are even not shown in Figure 4 because they sank to positions 56 and 77, respectively.
-On the contrary, Leuconostoc was the least sensitive to the change of lifestyle.
-In addition, it is worth mentioning that Lachnobacterium showed anti-correlation over time against the vast majority of the taxa classified in this study.
+Nevertheless, in the case of the next period (Figure 5), the one subsequent to the trip, some taxa showed higher stability than other more dominant taxa, forming rank stability islands for medium-ranked taxa, displaying a moderately stable index (RSI roughly over 70%).
+In particular, this was the case for the genera Actinomyces, Leuconostoc, Lachnobacterium, Eggerthella, Clostridium and Collinsella.
+For the aforementioned genera, both the overall rank and the RSI were clearly lower during the trip (RSI under 70%).
+Actinomyces and Lachnobacterium are not shown in Figure 4 because they sank to positions 56 and 77, respectively.
+By contrast, Leuconostoc was the least sensitive to the lifestyle change.
+Interestingly Lachnobacterium showed anti-correlation over time compared to the vast majority of the taxa classified in this study.

-We also found those rank stability islands for medium-ranked taxa in the other periods belonging to the individual A in the host lifestyle study (53) (see Supplementary Figure S1 and Supplementary Figure S2 for the corresponding rank plots).
+We also found those rank stability islands for medium-ranked taxa in the other periods belonging to subject A in the host lifestyle study (53) (see Supplementary Figure S1 and Supplementary Figure S2 for the corresponding rank plots).
 See Supplementary Table S5 for details about the rank and RSI for the above-mentioned taxa over the different periods considered.

 Time dependence of model parameters

 Finally, we studied the time dependence of the variability V and power law index (see Model in Material and Methods) by using a sliding window approach.
-The total number of time points was divided into subsets of five points, where the following subset was defined by adding the next time sampling and eliminating the earliest one.
+The total number of time points was divided into subsets of five points, where the following subset was defined by adding the next sampling time and eliminating the earliest one.
 Both parameters were calculated for each subset against the average time lapse.
-Figure 6 shows the variability V as a function of time for the two individuals in Caporaso’s study (48) corresponding to the gut microbiota of a male (upper plot) and a female (lower plot).
+Figure 6 shows the variability V as a function of time for the two subjects in Caporaso’s study (48) corresponding to the gut microbiota of a male (upper plot) and a female (lower plot).
 Both samples showed changes in the variability V with quasi–periodic behavior peaking at about 10 days.
 Variability grew more for the gut microbiota of the male and shared a minimal value of around 0.1 with the gut microbiota of the female.

-Figure 7 shows the time evolution of V for patient P2 in the IBS study (12) (upper plot) and patient D in the antibiotics study (49) (lower plot).
+Figure 7 shows time-course changes in V for patient P2 in the IBS study (12) (upper plot) and patient D in the antibiotics study (49) (lower plot).
 The variability of the gut microbiota of P2 decreased from over 0.3 to below 0.2, showing a slow tendency to increase the order of the system.
 Antibiotic intake led to a quick increase in variability which lasted for a few days to recover ordering.
 The second antibiotic treatment showed some memory traits (lower increase of variability) with a slower recovery.

 Discussion